-As far as wipe solution, we make our own solution, wet the wipes, and them place them in our warmer.
+As far as wipe solution, we make our own solution, wet the wipes, and then place them in our warmer.
 We use boiled water, witch hazel, a few drops of tea tree essential oil, and a squirt of Kissaluvas Diaper Lotion Potion concentrate.
 One bottle of that concentrate lasted us six months!
 It smells great, cleans well, and keeps our baby girl’s bum happy.

-Oh, and if you’re wondering how to fold cloth wipes so they pop out of the container one-by-one like disposables.
-This video is what taught us.
+Oh, and if you’re wondering how to fold cloth wipes so they pop out of the container one-by-one like disposables, this video is what taught us.
 Now both Craig and I can fold wipes like champs!

 The Other Gear

 There isn’t a whole lot else that goes into cloth diapering, but there are a few essentials.
 Here are the other items we use daily:

 We have two hanging wet bags; these are what we use as our diaper pail.
 Craig screwed a hook into the side of our changing table, and one bag is hanging from it at all times.
 The other is either in the wash, or waiting to be hung up when the current bag goes down to the washing machine.
 These have been great!
 No complaints.